 Marta was recently awarded the 'Prix de Lied' at the Concours International de chant-piano Nadia et Lili Boulanger in Paris, the 'Robert Hendra Prize for Excellence' at the Emmy Destinn Czech Competition, 'Maureen Lehane Vocal Award', was a semi finalist in the 2017 Wigmore Hall Song Competition, was a Finalist in the 2014 Kathleen Ferrier Awards and a Semi-finalist in the 2017 Wigmore Song Competition.

 In 2016, Marta was delighted to make her Glyndebourne Festival Opera debut as Lapák in The Cunning Little Vixen as well as her Glyndebourne on Tour debut as Kate Pinkerton in Madama Butterfly.
 Marta joined Glyndebourne Festival as a Jerwood Young Artist in 2015, performing in Carmen, Poliuto, Saul and covering Cat & Squirrel in L’Enfant et les Sortilèges.
 Other operatic experience includes Mercedes & cover title role Carmen / Mid Wales Opera; Woodpecker & cover Fox The Cunning Little Vixen / Garsington Opera; title role The Adventures of Pinocchio Jonathan Dove; Paggio Francesca di Foix Donizetti; Kate Julian Owen Wingrave / GSMD; Drummer The Emperor of Atlantis / Grimeborn Festival and Kate Pinkerton Madama Butterfly / Grange Park Opera.

 Marta regularly performs New Music and enjoys collaborating with composers and librettists.
-Most recently, she has had the pleasure of workshopping the title roles of two new Royal Opera House commissions as well as premiering the role of Ursula in the ROH / Glyndebourne co-production Nothing, based on the novel by Danish author Janne Teller and composed by David Bruce.
+Most recently, she has had the pleasure of stepping in to perform the role of Mother/Other Mother in Mark-Antony Turnage’s new Opera based on the Neil Gayman book Coraline with The Royal Opera House at Barbican Hall.
+In 2016, Marta was delighted to premiere the role of Ursula in the ROH / Glyndebourne co-production Nothing, based on the novel by Danish author Janne Teller and composed by David Bruce.
 Marta has also collaborated on, premiered and recorded two new songs cycles; Damsel, Wife, Witch by Glyndebourne composer in residence Lewis Murphy and Letters from Home by award-winning composer Benjamin Ellin.
 Other performances of note include Dominick Argento From the Diary of Virginia Woolf with Lana Bode as part of the 26th Annual Conference on Virginia Woolf at Leeds Trinity and Jonathan Harvey’s Songs of Li Po with Richard Baker at Barbican Hall and live on BBC Radio 3.